cacoco/emitter/README.md

 # emitter

 Writes random strings to multiple files opening up one thread per file to be appended to and continously writing data until exited.
-Currently requires the files to exist *A priori*.
+If the files do not exist, they will be created.
+Passing a delay is optional.
+If not passed the default of 500 millis will be used.

 ## Usage